 You Need to Haul a Boat or a Car

-With car haulers, you have a lot of choice when it comes to versatility.
-While with boat haulers, you have fewer choices.
+With car haulers, you have a lot of choices when it comes to versatility.
+With boat haulers, you have fewer choices.

 You Need Something for a Little of Everything